Nightshades: Delicious or deadly?

 Culprit #1…Vitamin D?

 Dr. Childers blamed the arthritis-inducing tendencies of nightshades on its vitamin D content.
-I bet you’re a little confused…isn’t vitamin D supposed to be good for you?
+I bet you’re a little confused…isn’t vitamin D [su_tooltip style="bootstrap" content="Vitamin D, aka the sunshine vitamin, has an incredible number of important health benefits, and is likely the most important of all vitamins.
+However, vitamin D is actually a prohormone, and not quite like the other vitamins.
+It has a greater variety of functions, and is not generally found in foods.
+One of the best sources of vitamin D information is the Vitamin D Council.
+Google them to learn about the benefits of optimal vitamin D levels."]supposed to be good for you[/su_tooltip]?
 In fact, the first paper I co-authored was on “Vitamin D and Cardiometabolic Outcomes” .
 Being entrenched in academia, I was skeptical of Dr. Childers’ claims.
 I’m still a little skeptical, but the science is pretty legit.
 Here’s why.

 Culprit #2…Nightshades and your nervous system

 Your nerves use certain chemicals to communicate with each other and with your brain.
 If something bad happens to this communication system, things can go wrong with many different things in your body.
-One of these chemicals is called acetylcholine, and certain chemicals in nightshades can screw up how acetylcholine gets used in the space between nerve endings.
+One of these chemicals is called acetylcholine, and certain chemicals in nightshades can screw up how acetylcholine gets used in the [su_tooltip style="bootstrap" content="Basically, certain nightshade chemicals can stop the body from breaking down the neurotransmitter acetylcholine.
+This makes it so that acetylcholine just loiters around the gap between nerve endings.
+That is a bad thing, because it makes nerves think that they should keep firing, when in reality they'd be better of chillin out for a while.
+Overactive nerves could then lead to things ranging from headaches to muscle spasms to sleep problems."]space between nerve endings[/su_tooltip].

 How does this happen?
 Nightshades contain a variety of chemicals called glycoalkaloids, which are substances used by these plants to scare away animals that want to eat them.
 Pretty much like human-made pesticides, but naturally made.
 But natural is not always good!
 These natural pesticides, such as solanine and tomatine, can irritate your intestines and cause a variety of other problems by affecting acetylcholine.
 Thankfully, the majority of these substances are found in parts of the plant we don’t eat, such as the leaves.
 You don’t eat tomato leaves regularly, do you?
 Good.